Doctor-Destiny/BackSweep/README.md

 # BackSweep 🛡️
-python based burpsuite alternative with a nice modern user friendly UI
+python based burpsuite alternative with a nice user friendly UI

 Easy to use, and comes pre-with nosql injection and sql injection toolkit by default

 Everything is automated and fast, good for saving time, plus it is more efficient

-# Ethical Use is Encouraged though it is not expected!
+# Simplified